Battle of Traghan: Aftermath

 In response to the attack, Traghan's LNA garrison began a security sweep in the area, hoping to find and eliminate the attackers.
 The LNA soldiers tracked the Chadians, whom they initially identified as rebels or bandits, until Ghadduwah.
 What happened when they arrived there is disputed.
 According to the Arab Weekly, they found no insurgents present, whereas the Libya Herald reported that they encountered and defeated a detachment of Chadian militants.
 In either case, the 10th Infantry Brigade's soldiers freed 22 hostages at Ghadduwah.
 These people were previously believed to have been kidnapped by suspected Libyan Islamic State insurgents during brutal raids in the region during October and November 2018.
 At the time, the Islamic State had claimed responsibility for the raids.
-The discovery that a Chadian militant base had hosted hostages of the Islamic State has led Libyan officials to question if possible links between Chadian rebels and Libyan jihadists might exist.
+The discovery that a Chadian militant base had hosted hostages of the Islamic State led Libyan officials to question if possible links between Chadian rebels and Libyan jihadists might exist.
 Furthermore, a few days after the battle at Traghan, a leading CCMSR member was arrested in Tripoli, resulting in further speculations about the nature of the Chadian attackers.
 The Libya Herald claimed later on, however, that the Chadians at Ghadduwah belonged to another militia than the ones who had attacked Traghan.

 Various Libyan political factions as well as local residents condemned the attack, while one Chadian opposition group, the "Chadian People's Revolutionary Army", claimed on behalf of the Chadian opposition that no Chadians had been involved in the fighting.
 The LNA increased its presence in the region due to the battle at Traghan.
 On 2 January 2019, Khalifa Haftar sent additional troops to southern Libya, and the LNA launched an offensive to evict rival forces, including Chadian militias, from the area in mid-January.